NikkiBytes/NIBL/README_singularity.md

 ### Running Singularity Containers
 This README contains details for the currently available Singularity containers for fMRI data prep.

-Log into RENCI
+Log into RENCI:

         $ ssh -XY your_account@ht4.renci.org
-        $ > {your_password}
+        $ {your_password}

 Access the Singularity Containers: